Introduction

 Blink Code Switch

-A momentary switch that grounds the ABS Indicator Lamp output is used to place the ECU into the diagnostic blink code mode and is typically located on the vehicle's dash panel.
+A momentary switch on the dash panel grounds the ABS Indicator Lamp output to activate the ECU's diagnostic blink code mode.

 Conclusion